-Community Assistance Response and Engagement (CARE) is a complementary pilot program to the Crisis Intervention Response Team.
-The CARE team consists of behavioral health clinicians, case managers and paramedics, who respond to 911 and the Police & Fire non-emergency line calls that do not present safety or serious medical concerns and may be more appropriate for health care and behavioral health professionals.
+The Community Assistance Response and Engagement (CARE) team consists of behavioral health clinicians, case managers and paramedics, who respond to 911 and the Police & Fire non-emergency line calls that do not present safety or serious medical concerns and may be more appropriate for health care and behavioral health professionals.

 Overview

-The Community Assistance Response and Engagement (CARE) pilot program is part of the city’s effort to create an alternative to police response for calls that are not criminal in nature, do not present safety concerns, and may be more appropriate for health care and behavioral health professionals.
+The Community Assistance Response and Engagement (CARE) pilot program creates an alternative to police response for calls that are not criminal in nature, do not present safety concerns, and may be more appropriate for health care and behavioral health professionals.
 CARE does not respond to calls with a report of criminal activity, threats of violence, physical disturbance, weapons, injuries, or major medical need.
 The CARE team complements the Crisis Intervention Response Team, which can respond to higher acuity calls than CARE.

-Consisting of a behavioral health clinician, paramedic, and intensive case management, this program aims to better assist community members with complex needs.
+Consisting of a behavioral health clinician, paramedic, and intensive case management, this program is another way to assist community members with complex needs.

 What to Expect